 If your rates have gone up, there are actions you can take to lower your premium.
 Here are some factors, that can help you decrease your rate:

-Smart technology helps keep people connected to their homes through their computer, smartphone or tablet.
-If your home is equipped with smart devices (locks, thermostats, fire detectors, home security system, sensors etc.) you may be able to lower your rate.
+Smart technology helps connect people to their homes through computers, smartphones, or tablets.
+If your home is equipped with smart devices (locks, thermostats, fire detectors, home security systems, sensors, etc.), you may be able to lower your rate.
 With smart technology, you can receive alerts and real-time data, which can help mitigate disaster, property damage, and loss of life.

 - Maintaining a good credit score can decrease the cost of your policy in the same way that bad credit can increase your rate.